The required 60 points for the MFA degree must include:

 Seminars and lectures are open to all students, with the following exceptions and provisos: only Poetry students may take the Practice of Poetry seminar and preference is given to Nonfiction students for the Research Seminar.

 Independent study courses and internships for credit count as electives; they may not be used to satisfy other graduation requirements.
-No more than 6 credits of independent study or 3 credits earned by an internship may count towards the 60 points required for graduation.
+No more than 6 credits of independent study and/or 3 credits earned by an internship may count towards the 60 points required for graduation.
 Internships for credit are offered by a number of magazines, publishers, and New York City literary organizations.

 An internship (course number R6401) requires the approval of the chair or the administrative director following submission of a written proposal (including the name of the supervisor); students must demonstrate that the internship will provide substantial literary experience (i.e., an internship with a literary magazine in which the student evaluates and edits manuscripts would count, while one where the student primarily answers the phone and does clerical work would not).
 Each internship requires a written evaluation by the supervisor, to be submitted to the administrative director.